Tumaskar/M1_Game_BalloonShooting/1_Requirement/README.md

 ## SWOT Analysis

  Strength :
-1. To feel relax and  stress free we can play this game.
-2. This game is for fun purpose.
+1. This game is for fun purpose.
-3. We can access this game anytime.

 Weakness :
 1. This game can be addictive.